 The substitution of mirrors with grating offers distributed feedback lases a range of advanced characteristics, such as periodic, spatially modulated gain, high efficiency, low threshold current, and single wavelength.

 Let’s take a closer look at what a DBR laser is.

 DBR lasers are among the earliest, if not the first, single-frequency lasers ever built.
 These are tunable single mode diode lasers with a resonator made of a short piece of active fiber sandwiched between two Fiber Bragg Gratings.

-In comparison to the DFB laser, the DBR laser generates a single frequency, phase coherent photons at a specific wavelength.
+In comparison to the DFB lasers, the DBR laser generates a single frequency, phase coherent photons at a specific wavelength.
 Therefore, the gratings in DBR lasers act as mirrors with variable reflectivity at different wavelengths.

 We will now look at the significant differences between DFB and DBR lasers in the following section.

 Some of the key differences between the Distributed Feedback Laser and the Distributed Bragg Reflector are listed below.
 Let’s take a glance at each one to get a better understanding of them.

 As one may expect, the key difference between these two lasers lies in their construction or the location of the grating zone.
 On the one hand, where DBR laser uses a high index contrast and high reflectivity surface grating, DFB lasers use low index contrast and low reflectivity grating.

-In the case of a DFB laser, the EPI surface is subjected to air oxidation, and contamination occurs during ridge and grating processing, resulting in more unsatisfactory performance.
+In the case of DFB lasers, the EPI surface is subjected to air oxidation, and contamination occurs during ridge and grating processing, resulting in more unsatisfactory performance.
 In contrast, DBR lasers have lower defect levels than distributed feedback lasers, resulting in higher powers and improved stability.